ruisoftware/jquery-rsSlideIt/README.md

 The transition works be progressively morphing A's transform into B's [transform](https://developer.mozilla.org/en-US/docs/Web/CSS/transform "Transform documentation").

-Check out a [2D demo](http://codepen.io/ruisoftware/pen/GpyEyG "on CodePen") on CodePen, and also one [3D demo](http://codepen.io/ruisoftware/pen/avEJMR "on CodePen") with fallback to 2D for older browsers.
+Check out a [2D demo](http://codepen.io/ruisoftware/pen/GpyEyG "on CodePen") on CodePen, and also one [3D demo](http://codepen.io/ruisoftware/pen/xwNrqM "on CodePen") with fallback to 2D for older browsers.

 #Key Features
- * Runs a single transition or a sequence of transitions.
+ - Runs a single transition or a sequence of transitions;
+ - Transition effect is automatically computed between two slides;
- * Fallbacks to browsers that do not support 3D transformations and CSS3 animations.
+ - Fallbacks to browsers that do not support 3D transformations and CSS3 animations;
- * Highly customizable;
+ - Highly customizable:
+ 	- Any markup you want.
+Only restriction is sliders to be contained in a parent blocked element;
+ 	- Strong event driven support;
+ 	- Single transition or a sequence of transitions (movie mode);
+ 	- Transition duration, easing function animation and zoom vertexes;
+ 	- Optional user zoomming and panning between each transition.
- * Responsive design, suitable for any window sizes.
+ * Responsive design, suitable for any window sizes;
+ * Optionally loads images asynchronously to save page load times, when slides are images.

 #Table of Contents
 - [jquery-rsSlideIt](#jquery-rsslideit)